Well, well, what do we have here? If it isn't me.

 "Here", Kankuro spoke, placing a cup of coffee on the counter.

 Gaara blinked slowly, glanced down at the cup and mustered a low grunt as thanks.
 Or so Kankuro decided to interpret the primal noise.
-Taking a seat across from his younger brother, he sipped from his own cup and simply gazed at the groggy man.
-Given that the redhead was high out of his mind, he supposed no better chance to ask intrusive questions would come along in a while.
+Taking a seat across from his younger brother, he sipped from his own cup and observed the groggy man.
+Given that the redhead was high out of his mind, no better chance to ask intrusive questions would come along in a while.
 It was a rare opportunity he didn't want to waste.

 "So...what happened?" he asked, reaching for the pack of cigarettes forgotten on the counter.